Nehemiah Hunter Brown: Early years

 Born in Charlottesville, Virginia (USA) singer, pianist, composer, arranger, choral director and voice teacher, Brown began singing at Holy Temple Church of God in Christ, the church where his father, the late Rev. Charles Hunter Brown was pastor.
 He was "...practically born" in church according to his mother, Mrs. Angie Brown, mother of his other 11 siblings.
 He sang his first solo at six years old, The Lord's Prayer, and began piano lessons at eleven, with the late Victoria Perkins.
 His most profound musical mentor was Sylvester Walton, a graduate student from the University of Virginia, who directed the Gospel choir at his father's church.
 His first official gospel performance piece was James Cleveland's, "Joy of My Salvation".

 In Charlottesville, he directed, on occasion, The Lane High School Choir, The Trinity Episcopal Church Youth Choir, The Pilgrim Baptist Church Youth Choir, The First Baptist Church Gospel Choir, The HTYC of the Church of God in Christ.
 He founded The Interdenominational Gospel Choir (renamed the Dimensions of Gospel), co-founder and founding director of The Black Voices of The University Of Virginia.
 Mr. Brown also founded the Genesis Gospel Choir at Smith College in Northampton, Massachusetts.
 He was accepted at Berklee School of Music in Boston, Massachusetts However, he decided to study African American vocal technique with noted author, ethnomusicologist, Professor Horace Clarence Boyer (editor of the Episcopal, African American Service Hymnal), at the University of Massachusetts.

-He was mentored by his father, The Rev. Charles H. Brown, his sister, Mrs. Angie B. Jefferson, Dean William A. Elwood, UVa, the Dean Charles Vandersee, UVa., Professors of English and Thomas W. Lamb, MD., former Professor of Physiology at the University of Virginia and Prof. Horace C. Boyer, UMass, Amherst.
+He was mentored by his father, Rev. Charles H. Brown, his sister, Mrs. Angie B. Jefferson, Dean William A. Elwood, UVa, the Dean Charles Vandersee, UVa., Professors of English and Thomas W. Lamb, MD., former professor of physiology at the University of Virginia and Prof. Horace C. Boyer, UMass, Amherst.

-Thanks to the prayers, encouragement and support from the Brown Family, churches, choirs and his longtime friend, Neil S. Hunt, who encouraged him to return to college studies and to study abroad attending the California State University and the Università Degli Studi di Firenze.
-Mr. Brown continues to share his African American Heritage, Culture, culture and faith around the world.
+Thanks to the prayers, encouragement and support from the Brown family, churches, choirs and his longtime friend, Neil S. Hunt, who encouraged him to return to college studies and to study abroad attending the California State University and the Università Degli Studi di Firenze.
+Mr. Brown continues to share his African American heritage, culture and faith around the world.